emilianotisato/nova-google-autocomplete-field/README.md

 ## Nova Google AutoComplete Field Package

-This field allows you to work with Google Places API to autocomplete on user input and get the full real address with all the metadata (like latitud and longitud).
+This field allows you to work with Google Places API to autocomplete on user input and get the full real address with all the metadata (like latitude and longitude).

 ## Installation